LoGosX/wslpath-python/README.md

 This is a simple Python wrapper around `wslpath` command found in *Windows Subsystem for Linux* (WSL) environment.

-This package contains a single function `wslpath` that calls the `wslpath` command with appropiate arguments.
+This package contains a single function `wslpath` that calls the `wslpath` command with appropriate arguments.

 ## Requirements
 Tha package has no additional requirements.
 Developed and tested in Python 3.9, but it should work in Python 3.5 and above.